GabiMoldovan/Accesa-Coding-Challenge/README.md

 09.05.2025:
 1. Created the Spring Boot project using Spring Initializr.
-I added the following dependencies: DevTools, Spring Web, Spring Data JPA, PostGreSQL Driver.
+I added the following dependencies: DevTools, Spring Web, Spring Data JPA, Spring Security, PostGreSQL Driver.

 2. I created a class diagram for the entities in the project